 START = ($(START)) || Owner == "coltrane" SUSPEND = ($(SUSPEND)) && Owner != "coltrane" CONTINUE = $(CONTINUE) PREEMPT = ($(PREEMPT)) && Owner != "coltrane" KILL = $(KILL)Notice that there is nothing special in either the CONTINUE or KILL expressions.
 If Coltrane's jobs never suspend, they never look at CONTINUE.
 Similarly, if they never preempt, they never look at KILL.

-To configure this kind of policy, you should use the ClockMin and ClockDay attributes, defined in section 3.5.1 on ``Startd ClassAd Attributes''.
+To configure this kind of policy, you should use the ClockMin and ClockDay attributes.
 These are special attributes which are automatically inserted by the condor_startd into its ClassAd, so you can always reference them in your policy expressions.
 ClockMin defines the number of minutes that have passed since midnight.
 For example, 8:00am is 8 hours after midnight, or 8 * 60 minutes, or 480.
 5:00pm is 17 hours after midnight, or 17 * 60, or 1020.
 ClockDay defines the day of the week, Sunday = 0, Monday = 1, and so on.

 To make the policy expressions easy to read, we recommend using macros to define the time periods when you want jobs to run or not run.
 For example, assume regular ``work hours'' at your site are from 8:00am until 5:00pm, Monday through Friday: